meshula/meshula.github.com/site/astro-site/src/content/papers/dialectic-of-time.md

 > “The present act of a thing is already directed to its final end; the future end does not *cause* the present, but the present *participates* in the final end.”
 (ST I-II, q.
 1, a.
 2)

 Thus, the eschaton is **the final cause** of the *whole* order, but it does not function as a *temporal* cause that forces the past to align with the future.
+The eschaton functions not as a chronological endpoint that pushes back into the present, but as an eternal *orientation* already inscribed within the structure of temporal being.

 ### 5. How Aquinas Uses Teleology